yiluheihei/github_issues_reactions/README.md

 Code for list reactions for issues of a reposity.
-Just for a [Yihui's blog post](https://yihui.name/en/2017/10/emoji-stats-of-github-issues/).
+Inspired from the [Yihui's blog post](https://yihui.name/en/2017/10/emoji-stats-of-github-issues/).

 ## Loading dependencies